 We evaluate a broad suite of open-source models representing the current state-of-the-art in general-purpose audio intelligence.
 Consistent with established foundation model benchmarks in NLP \citep{muennighoff2024mmteb} and Computer Vision \citep{vaze2023genecis}, our objective is to evaluate existing \textit{artifacts} available to practitioners rather than to perform architectural ablations under controlled training regimes.

 \textbf{Model Suite.} We categorize evaluated models by their supervision signal, (1) \textbf{Weakly Supervised:} We evaluate OpenAI's Whisper (Large-v3) \citep{Radford2022}, trained on 680k hours of labeled audio, and CLAP \citep{Elizalde2023}, trained on contrastive audio-text pairs, (2) \textbf{Self-Supervised (SSL):} We assess WavLM (Large) \citep{Chen_2022} and Wav2Vec 2.0.
-We select WavLM as the representative state-of-the-art for masked prediction, as it generally supersedes prior architectures like HuBERT on the SUPERB leaderboard, (3) \textbf{Spectrogram Transformers:} We include BEATs \citep{pmlr-v202-chen23ag}, EAT \citep{eat2024chen}, and AudioMAE \citep{huang2023}, which operate on masked spectrogram patches, and (4) \textbf{Domain-Specific Baselines:} To quantify the gain provided by large-scale pre-training, we train small VAEs and Autoencoders from scratch on each subset, including each blind subset}, in a purely unsupervised manner.
+We select WavLM as the representative state-of-the-art for masked prediction, as it generally supersedes prior architectures like HuBERT on the SUPERB leaderboard, (3) \textbf{Spectrogram Transformers:} We include BEATs \citep{pmlr-v202-chen23ag}, EAT \citep{eat2024chen}, and AudioMAE \citep{huang2023}, which operate on masked spectrogram patches, and (4) \textbf{Domain-Specific Unsupervised Baselines:} To quantify the gain provided by large-scale pre-training, we train small VAEs and Autoencoders from scratch \emph{independently on each subset, including each blind subset}, in a purely unsupervised manner.
 These are \emph{not} directly comparable to the frozen general-purpose foundation models above (they are domain-adapted by construction); rather, they serve as an unsupervised upper bound for what a small model can learn topology-wise from each subset alone.
 As an indicator of this distinction, the per-subset VAE baseline scores below chance on the blind sets (Lift~$-7.8$; Appendix), so any foundation model exceeding it on those sets is generalizing beyond what local unsupervised training can achieve.